lib-static/howto/howtos/installrubymac.md

 - You'll need to use homebrew to install rbenv.
 You can go to the [Homebrew](https://brew.sh/){:target="_blank"} site and follow their instructions, or follow along below
     - Open your terminal by clicking `Command (⌘) + Spacebar`, typing `terminal` into the spotlight box that appears, and pressing `Enter`
-    - Once inside your terminal, copy the script in the box underneath "Install Homebrew" on the [Homebrew](https://brew.sh/){:target="_blank"} webpage (this should read something like `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)`).
-Paste this script into the terminal prompt and press `Enter`.
+    - Once inside your terminal, copy the script in the box underneath "Install Homebrew" on the [Homebrew](https://brew.sh/){:target="_blank"} webpage.
+Paste this script you just copied into the terminal prompt and press `Enter`.
     - You'll then be prompted to press `Enter` once more to continue the install:

 {:.text-center}